-88. What is the timeline for notification of the Rules by the appropriate Government under the Act?
+100. What is the timeline for notification of the Rules by the appropriate Government under the Act?

 As per section 84 of the Act, Rules are required to be prepared by the "appropriate Government" within 6 months of the commencement of the Act.
-As section 84 commenced with effect from 1st May, 2016, Rules were required to be prepared by the 'appropriate Government' by 31st October, 2016.

-89. What is the timeline for notification of the Regulations by the Authority under the Act?
+101. What is the timeline for notification of the Regulations by the Authority under the Act?

-As per section 85 of the Act, Regulations are required to be notified by the 'Regulatory Authority' within 3 months of its establishment.
+As per section 85 of the Act, Regulations are required to be notified by the Regulatory Authority within 3 months of its establishment.

-90. Are the Rules, Regulations etc. notified required to laid before the Parliament or the State Legislature?
+102. Are the Rules, Regulations etc. notified required to laid before the Parliament or the State Legislature?